What is Ransomware?

 In terms of data extortion, it’s clear there is a bias towards North America.
 According to CrowdStrike Intelligence & the 2021 CrowdStrike Global Threat Report, there were 947 incidents identified here, 117% higher than second place Europe (342 incidents).

 Similar trends are expected in 2021, in fact 72% of recent surveyed cybersecurity experts in the 2020 CrowdStrike Global Attitudes Survey have said they are more worried about ransomware attacks as a result of COVID-19.

 The FBI does not support paying a ransom in response to a ransomware attack.
 They argue paying a ransom not only encourages the business model, but it also may go into the pockets of terror organizations, money launderers, and rogue nation-states.
 Moreover, while few organizations publicly admit to paying ransoms, adversaries will publicize that info on the dark web – making it common knowledge for other adversaries looking for a new target.

 Paying the ransom doesn’t result in a faster recovery or a guaranteed recovery.
 There may be multiple decryption keys, there may be a bad decryption utility, the decryptor may be incompatible with the victim’s operating system, there may be double decryption and the decryption key only works on one layer, and some data may be corrupted.
 Less than half of ransomware victims are able to successfully restore their systems.

 Once ransomware encryption has taken place, it’s often too late to recover that data.
-That’s why the best ransomware protection relies on proactive prevention.
-Robust backup is, of course, a foundational best practice to prepare in case of an attack, but newer malware variants can also delete or damage backups.
+That’s why the best ransomware defense relies on proactive prevention.

 Ransomware is constantly evolving, making protection a challenge for many organizations.
 Follow these best practices to help keep your operations secure: